Gates of Zendocon: Development

 Gates of Zendocon was written by Peter Engelbrite when he worked at Epyx as games developer and programmer.
 He also worked on Atari 2600 conversion of other titles from the company such as California Games, Summer Games and Winter Games.
 In an online interview with website The Atari Times, Engelbrite recounted about the development process of the game, stating that work on the project began before functional Atari Lynx hardware existed and wrote an emulator of the console on the Apple II 8-bit microcomputer, setting up the system's graphical data structures but displaying the sprites as ASCII text.

 Later during development, an early revision of the Lynx capable of displaying raster graphics was made, with the game running for the first time on actual hardware, albeit at a slow frame rate.
 Atari composer Alex Rudis was also involved during the production of the project, recalling the process of the developer's pictures in the hidden level on another interview with The Atari Times, which involved using a video camera to scan the image with Dave Needle and other team members freezing the images in order to be clear, while Rudis rotated his portrait as the scanning occurred to make it look distorted.
-Electronic Gaming Monthly also revealed that other members were involved in its production, among them being Lynx co-inventor R. J. Mical, although their roles were not specified.
+Electronic Gaming Monthly also revealed that other members were involved in its production, among them being Lynx co-inventor RJ Mical, although their roles were not specified.